Briony Akle

-Briony Akle is a former Australia netball player and current netball coach.
+Briony Akle is an Australian former netball player and current netball coach.
 Between 1999 and 2004, Akle played for Sydney Swifts in the Commonwealth Bank Trophy league.
 Akle was a member of the Sydney Swifts teams that won premierships in 2001 and 2004.
 Since 2017 she has been head coach of New South Wales Swifts, guiding them to the 2019 and 2021 Suncorp Super Netball titles.

 Early life, education and family

 Akle grew up in Sydney's northwestern suburbs.
 Between 1990 and 1995, she attended Castle Hill High School.
 She graduated from the University of Western Sydney after completing a Bachelor of Applied Science in Sports Management.
 Akle is married to Sarkis Akle, a hairdresser and salon owner.
 She is the mother of four sons – Xavier (born c.
 2016), Sebastian (born c.
 2006) and twins Charlie and Sam (born c.
 2009).

 Playing career

 Sydney Swifts

 Between 1999 and 2004, Akle made 53 appearances for Sydney Swifts in the Commonwealth Bank Trophy league.
 Her team mates at Sydney Swifts included Megan Anderson, Catherine Cox and Liz Ellis.
 Akle was a member of the Swifts teams that won premierships in 2001 and 2004.
 She played as a wing attack in both the 2001 and 2004 grand finals.